manuganji/manuganji.github.io/about.md

 layout: page
 permalink: /about/
 title: About this blog
-tags: [manuganji, manu, ganji, technical, blog, about]
+tags: [manuganji, technical, blog, about]
 modified: 2014-01-29
 ---